People

 Follow me on Twitter @AmyMarcarelli

-Megan Berberich, Research Scientist
+Megan Berberich, PhD candidate

 Megan Berberich joined the lab as research scientist in May of 2023 working with the Aquatic Nitrogen Fixation (ANF) Research Coordination Network.
 The ANF RCN is focused on the understudied role of N2-fixation in aquatic ecosystems, from freshwater to marine.
 Megan's background is in biogeochemistry and ecosystem ecology in freshwater and terrestrial ecosystems.
 She received an MS in Biological Sciences from University of Cincinnati in 2017 where she studied methane dynamics in reservoirs (Berberich et al. 2020), and worked in several capacities before joining the lab, including as a project manager for a tropical forest warming experiment (TRACE) in Puerto Rico.